DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 3. The [EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) event occurs after a user submits the edit form and validation is passed.
 Use the [EditModel](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.EditModel) event argument to access the edit model that stores all changes.
 Copy the field values of the edit model to the corresponding fields of the [DataItem](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridEditModelSavingEventArgs.DataItem) event argument, then save changes to the bound data source.
 To assign all edit model field values to the data item fields simultaneously, you can call the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library's `Map` method.

-4. The [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event occurs when a user confirms the delete operation in the delete confirmation dialog.
+4. The [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event occurs once a user confirms the delete operation in the delete confirmation dialog.
 In the event handler, check user input and access permissions and post changes to the data source.

 5. If your data object has a primary key, assign it to the [KeyFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldName) or [KeyFieldNames](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldNames) property.
 If you do not specify these properties, the Grid uses standard [.NET value equality comparison](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/equality-comparisons) to identify data items.